nirdong/MachineLearning/EnglishNote/note.md

 The job entails a lot of hard work.

 The method, called Complexity Analysis, entails reading the algorithm and using pencil and paper to work out some simple algebra.

+The overhead light was covered now with a white globe